Drabble/TWEB-Labo2-Poll/README.md

 The database has been modeled using [Mongoose](http://mongoosejs.com/) which is an ODM for MongoDB.

 Our application is then deployed to Heroku, along with the [mLab MongoDB](https://elements.heroku.com/addons/mongolab) module.

+We use [Socketio](http://socket.io/) for the room page.
+It allows you to see and update the rooms questions and comments in real time.

 ### Feature 1 : Home page